databendlabs/databend/docs/doc/01-deploy/04-wasabi.md

 ```

 :::tip
-In this example COS region is beijing.
+In this example Wasabi region is `us-east-2`.
 :::

 ### 3.2 Start databend-query